Best Offbeat places to visit in Udupi

 Sri Krishna Matha

-So let’s start with Udupi town itself.
-In 13th century, Vaishnavite saint Jagadguru built a beautiful temple here.
+Vaishnavite saint Jagadguru built this beautiful temple in 13th century.
 An unique feature of this temple is that the devotees worship SriKrishna through a silver-plated window with nine holes.
 There are several other temples surrounding the matha, including the 1000-year old Anantheshwara temple.

 St. Mary’s islands

-“A thing of beauty is a joy forever” said Oscar Wilde.
-Well, St. Mary’s island is exactly that.
-This is the first place people throng to when they visit me and I’m not surprised.
-Off the Malpe coast lies this unique cluster of islands.
+Off the Malpe coast lies this unique cluster of islands, called St. Mary’s island.
 The special feature of these islands are the volcanic rock formations which are among the 32 geological monuments of India.
-In the year 1498, Vasco Da Gama came to these islands while navigating his way to India.
-He named her after Mother Mary before he proceeded to mainland India.
+In the year 1498, Vasco Da Gama came to these islands while navigating his way to India and named it so before he proceeded to mainland India.

 The Malpe beach is quite crowded by fishermen, boatmen and tourists, especially on weekends.
 On weekends you might even have to queue up for the boat to St Mary’s Island, if you visit during the peak season of winter months.
 But trust me, it will be worth it.

-While Malpe beach and Kaup beach are very famous beaches of Udupi, Mattu beach is not there on the tourist radar yet.
-It is more than 10 km form the Udupi town.
+10 km from the town, Mattu beach seems like a world away from the touristy Malpe.
 With backwaters on one side and sea on the other this is a wonderful road to drive slow.
 The beach is part rock part sand and partly covered in green vegetation.
 Remember that this is a very long uninterrupted coastline.
 So just keep walking till you see no tourists around you.
 It will be a short walk till it’s just you and the sea and the quite backwaters.

 Manipal is actually a small town which is famous for the educational institutes founded by Dr. TA Pai.
 You will see some beautiful modern architecture here.
 Just roaming around the township is delightful.
 The institute opens its gates to visitors for 2 hours in the afternoon for those who want to visit the “End Point”.
 This is a place offering breathtaking views of the valley with Swarna river flowing in the forests.